ghgemmer/Halloween/README.md

 The main program, PropController.ino, supports accepting serial commands to control the prop and peripherals, and outputing serial responses and status.
 This main program has top level state machines for
+* Playing a recorded sequence - The call to state machine Devices_Player.perform_devices_player() continues to perform the playing of a sequence if one had been started.
 * Prop synchronized to user movements -  Runs when variable AdafruitImuHeadMouthEnabled is true.
 Setup by command "ImuHeadMouth ....".
 * Calibrating an IMU and getting displaying its  position continuously - Run when Adafruit3DVisualizeEnabled, and setup with command "Visualize3D ...."
 * Very limited Prop checkout that Turns the LED eyes on and off as well as setting the back solenoid relay to the back down and back up position.